roddhjav/pass-tomb/README.md

 [tomb website][tomb] provide a good presentation of the features available with Tomb.
 Moreover, you can read my guide on how to use [Tomb with GPG keys][pujol.io-tomb].

+pass-tomb is not compatible with Android, but it should not be an issue for you.
+If you consider it is safe to put your password-store on Android then, it probably mean you attacker model does not require the need of pass-tomb.

 ## Installation

 **Requirements**